 - International Patients

-Specialists in blood disorders (hematologists) treat people who have anemia at Mayo Clinic in Minnesota.
+Specialists in blood disorders (hematologists) at Mayo Clinic's campus in Minnesota treat people who have anemia.
+Specialists in pediatric hematology treat children who have anemia and other blood disorders.
 Other specialists, such as pathologists, may be involved in your care.

 For appointments or more information, call the Central Appointment Office at 507-538-3270 7 a.m. to 6 p.m.
 Central time, Monday through Friday or complete an online appointment request form.